sdu-concurrency/group-website/README.md

-# The PLS Research Group Website
+# The CL Research Group Website

 ## Guidelines for website content management